 - Depression can come on gradually.
-Depression has been known to exist at a low level for years in some people, and cause persistent problems.
-With others, it can come on quick, and morph into a severe, disabling illness virtually overnight.
+Depression has been known to exist at a low level for years in some people and causes persistent problems.
+With others, it can come on quickly, and morph into a severe, disabling illness virtually overnight.

 - Depression is not a result of your genetics.
 Of course, if your family has a history of depression, your odds of getting it are increased.
 But it doesn't have to go that way.
 If depression is a part of your family history, know the early symptoms of the illness and take preventive actions: reduce stress, work out more, talk with friends, or get professional help.

 - Depressed people usually do not show any outward symptoms.
 They don't break into tears at the slightest thing or wear a perpetual frown.
 More often, they are emotionally “dead,” and suffer from increased feelings of uselessness, apathy, and hopelessness.
 The toll this takes on them, and their families and friends are unmeasurable.

 - Depression is not an inevitable part of aging.
 As with so many afflictions of the elderly, depression is thought to be normal for them...as much as joint aches, muscle weakness and shrinkage, fatigue, insomnia, and loss of memory.
 But the truth is that most elderly people do not develop depression.
 It does not have to happen to anyone, and senior citizens need to adopt preventive measures, regardless of their age.